Constraints and Time Evolution in Generic $f$(Riemann) Gravity: Abstract

 \section{Abstract}

 We give a detailed canonical analysis of the $n$-dimensional $f$(Riemann) gravity, correcting the earlier results in the literature.
 We also write the field equations in the Fischer-Marsden form which is amenable to identifying the non-stationary energy on a spacelike hypersurface.
-We give pure $R^{2}$ theory as an example.
+We give pure $R^{2}$ and $R_{\mu\nu}R^{\mu\nu}$ theories as examples.